BrightnessInfo

 Do not assume getBrightness() always returns a value

-getBrightness() returns null when no WMI-compatible display is detected — this happens with external monitors connected via non-WMI interfaces, virtual displays, or systems with WMI disabled.
+getBrightness() returns null when neither WMI nor DDC/CI can read brightness — this happens with virtual displays, systems with both providers disabled, or monitors that do not support brightness control.
 Accessing .currentBrightness on null throws a TypeError.
 Always check for null before reading any property.

 Do not mutate the returned object